Super-Protocol/docs/docs/developers/cli_guides/providers_offers.md

 - Three _provider accounts_:
   + _Authority account_: can change provider's records; the main provider account
   + _Action account_: executes actions on behalf of the authority account
-  + _Token receiver account_: receives rewards in TEE tokens for providing offers on Super Protocol.
+  + _Token receiver account_: receives rewards in SPPI tokens for providing offers on Super Protocol.

 ### Create accounts